microdotblog/help.micro.blog/_posts/2016-02-03-mirroring-to-github.md

 order: 4
 categories: hosted
 ---

+_This feature is currently disabled while we consider how best to rework it so that it's faster and more flexible.
+There's also an archive export under Posts → Export that will create a full export of your blog, including photos and other uploads._

 If you want to export or mirror your hosted microblog site, you can have it automatically publish to a GitHub repository every time you make a change.
 Both the generated HTML and the source Markdown and Jekyll files will be exported.
 This is useful as a way to migrate your content out of Micro.blog, or to use GitHub Pages as the primary host for your content.

 To configure, you'll need to create a new repository on GitHub.
 For compatibility with GitHub Pages, it should be in the format `username/username.github.io` (or `organization/organization.github.io`).
 You'll also need to create an access token on GitHub (under "Settings" → "Developer settings" → "Personal access tokens") to grant access to Micro.blog.
 Make sure the "repo" scope is checked when creating the access token on GitHub.